Self-service client installation guide

 Self-service password reset can be performed on a computer that is not connected to a domain controller or has no network access at all.

 When the Out of Office password reset and/or Offline password reset options are enabled, Adaxes self-service client updates the local credentials cache on the user's computer so the user can log in immediately after resetting their password.
-Since updating the cache is a security-sensitive operation, it can only be performed after making sure that the password has been updated in Active Directory via Adaxes.
+Since updating the cache is a security-sensitive operation, it can only be performed after making sure that the password has been updated in Active Directory or Entra ID.
 This is done by using a request-response authentication model.

 When Adaxes self-service client initiates a password reset, it generates a Request Key that is passed to the Adaxes service.
 After the user resets their password using self-service password reset, the Adaxes service creates a Response Key that contains the hash of the password.
 That key can be decrypted only on the computer where the corresponding Request Key was created.
-The self-service client decrypts the Response Key and compares the password hash contained there with the hash of the password provided to the client, thus making sure that the password is the same.
+The self-service client decrypts the Response Key and compares the password hash contained there with the hash of the password provided to the client.
 If both hashes are identical, the client updates the domain credentials cache on the user's computer.

 To ensure that the process is secure, the Adaxes service generates a key pair (2048-bit RSA) and publishes the public key in Active Directory.
 The self-service client generates a 1024-bit secret key, encrypts it using the Adaxes public key, and publishes the encrypted key in Active Directory.
 The key can be decrypted back only with the help of the Adaxes private key, which is known exclusively to the Adaxes service.